 The Nineteenth Century Studies Association is pleased to announce the Article Prize, which recognizes excellence in scholarly studies from any discipline focusing on any aspect of the long nineteenth century (French Revolution to World War I).
 The winning article will be selected by a committee of nineteenth-century scholars representing diverse disciplines.
 The winner will receive a cash award of $500 to be presented at the annual NCSA conference.
-Applicants are encouraged to attend the conference at which the prize will be awarded.
+NCSA encourages winners to attend the annual conference and will waive the conference registration fee.
+(Winners have to become NCSA members, but will be provided with a coupon during the conference registration period.)

 Eligibility

-Entries can be from any discipline, must be published in English or be accompanied by an English translation, and submission of essays that are interdisciplinary is especially encouraged.
-Articles that appeared in print in a journal or edited collection in 2022 or between January 1, 2023 and June 30, 2023 are eligible for the 2024 Article Prize, which will be presented at the 2024 NCSA Conference in Louisville; if the date of publication does not fall within that span but the work appeared between those dates, then it is eligible.
+Entries can be from any discipline, and submission of essays that are interdisciplinary is especially encouraged.
+Entries must be published in English or be accompanied by an English translation.
+Articles that appeared in print in a journal or edited collection in 2024 or between January 1, 2025 and June 30, 2025 are eligible for the 2026 Article Prize; if the official date of the publication does not fall within that span, but the work appeared between those dates, then it is eligible.

 Essays published in online, peer-reviewed journals are considered to be “in print” and are thus eligible.
 The first format in which an article is published, whether print or online is considered to be the official publication date.